-Although it’s been an unseasonably warm fall in Northwest Wisconsin, it’s never too early to start planning ahead.
+In Northwest Wisconsin, it’s never too early to start planning a little septic preventive maintenance.
 If you’re buying a home or cabin up north, you may want to take extra precautions so its septic system doesn’t freeze up this winter.

 Usually it’s not the septic tank itself that freezes first; instead it’s the pipe between the house and the tank, or else the pipe leading from the septic tank to the drain field.
 (Sometimes it’s the drain field itself.)
 The first situation causes an immediate backup.
 The second can turn your septic tank into a holding tank.
 Both, however, can usually be resolved by your local septic experts.